Inheritance and estate taxes

 There are several tax exemptions for those collecting an inheritance in Portugal.
 If you inherit stock dividends, social security allowances, personal goods, or credit from life insurance, they are all tax-free.

-Just as with other assets, Imposto do Selo might apply if you inherit a property.
+As with other assets, Imposto do Selo may apply if you inherit a property.
 However, in order for it to qualify as part of an estate, you must register any Portuguese property with the local land registry office (Portal do Cidadão).
 Information on how to apply for a land registry certificate is available from Portugal’s e-government portal.

 In cases where the deceased donated property during their lifetime instead of bequeathing it, additional taxes may apply.